 You will do, etc

 Only he, she, it in present is irregular, as in:

 The past only has 1 word to remember for irregular verbs:

 Negatives and questions require a little bit more study with:

 And some pronunciation of words do not follow a pattern at all and must be memorised, and memorising is never good for learning a language.

-Watch the video below and ask yourself ‘do you construct sentences like this in English?’.
-Then you can read more about it and watch some more free videos here.
+There are 4 hours of video and you can read more about it and watch free videos here.

 Like many languages English also uses the roman alphabet which has 24 characters.

 It doesn’t have the huge number of unique characters in a language such as Mandarin which is spoken natively by 910 million people, however interestingly the BBC reported that 400 million Chinese people can’t speak Mandarin!